nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Using the User Guide
 This guide aims to equip you with the knowledge on how to set up the application and to utilise its many features.
 Click on the hyperlinks in the [content page](#Content-Page) to quickly navigate the user guide!
+Along the guide you may encounter several icons.
+These icons will provide several useful information.
+> **💡 Note:**
+>- This tells you that there is additional information that is useful when you are using the application.

+> **⚠️Warning⚠️**
+> - This tells you that there is some **important** information you should take note of to prevent issues from arising when you are using the application.

 ## Quick Start